Cosette3737/Covid/README.md

 # Process
 The US Covid dataset was loaded into Postgress and multiple views were formed.
 HTML, JS, and Python were used with Flask to import the views from Postgress.
-Interactive US map was created using Goolge Charts, Plotly Bar chart, and a Demographics area with a dropdown bar.
+Interactive US map was created using Goolge Charts; Plotly Bar chart was used to compare testing among states, and a Demographics area was created with a custom dropdown bar.